Duality via Sequential Quantum Circuit in the Topological Holography Formalism: Abstract

 \section{Abstract}

 Two quantum theories which look different but are secretly describing the same low-energy physics are said to be dual to each other.
 When realized in the Topological Holography formalism, duality corresponds to changing the gapped boundary condition on the top boundary of a topological field theory, which determines the symmetry of the system, while not affecting the bottom boundary where all the dynamics take place.
 In this paper, we show that duality in the Topological Holography formalism can be realized with a Sequential Quantum Circuit applied to the top boundary.
 As a consequence, the Hamiltonians before and after the duality mapping have exactly the same spectrum in the corresponding symmetry sectors, and the entanglement in the corresponding low-energy eigenstates differs by at most an area law term.
+These results reformulate the findings from [\href{https://arxiv.org/abs/2311.01439}{Lootens et al., arXiv:2311.01439 (2023)}] for dualities in $1+1D$ and extend them, using the Topological Holography framework, to higher dimensions.

 Duality connects two different looking quantum theories and shows that they are secretly alike.
 Examples include the electro-magnetic duality of QED~\cite{jackson2021classical}, the Kramers-Wannier duality \cite{Kramers1941}, the Jordan Wigner transformation \cite{Jordan1928}, the particle-vortex duality \cite{Peskin1978,Dasgupta1981}, the boson-fermion duality \cite{Wilczek1982,Polyakov1988,Jain1989}, and (in a broader context) the AdS-CFT duality \cite{Maldacena1999}.
 The existence of dualities in these systems leads to strong constraints on their phases and phase transitions.